Reading layout

 print(response.text[:200])

-The raise_for_status() method is particularly valuable: it automatically throws an HTTPError for any 4xx or 5xx status code, allowing you to catch and handle failures cleanly without writing verbose conditional checks.
+raise_for_status() automatically raises an HTTPError for any 4xx or 5xx status code, allowing clean failure handling without verbose conditional checks.

 Transitioning from Response to Data Extraction

-Once a successful response is secured, the next phase involves extracting the payload.
-The response.text attribute returns the decoded string, while response.content provides the raw bytes.
-Always verify the Content-Type header before proceeding.
-If the header indicates application/json, you can safely call response.json() to parse the data directly into Python dictionaries.
-For text/html, you will need an HTML parser.
+Once a successful response is secured, the next phase involves extracting the payload. response.text returns the decoded string; response.content provides raw bytes.
+Always check the Content-Type header before parsing: if it indicates application/json, call response.json() to parse directly into Python dictionaries.
+For text/html, you need an HTML parser.

-Encoding mismatches are a frequent source of scraping errors.
-While requests attempts to guess the encoding, explicitly setting response.encoding = 'utf-8' or inspecting the charset parameter in the Content-Type header ensures accurate text decoding.
-Once the raw payload is secured and validated, the next logical step involves parsing the document structure, which is thoroughly covered in Parsing HTML with BeautifulSoup.
-For structured datasets like financial records or sports statistics, developers often move directly to Step-by-Step Guide to Extracting Tables from HTML.
+Encoding mismatches are a common source of errors.
+While requests attempts to detect encoding automatically, explicitly setting response.encoding = 'utf-8' or reading the charset parameter in the Content-Type header ensures accurate decoding.
+Once validated, the next logical step is parsing the document structure, covered in Parsing HTML with BeautifulSoup.
+For tabular data, see Step-by-Step Guide to Extracting Tables from HTML.

 Advanced Request Handling and Error Management

 Production-grade scrapers require resilience.
-Relying on single, synchronous requests will inevitably lead to failures when dealing with network instability, dynamic rate limits, or authentication requirements.
+Relying on single synchronous requests will fail against network instability, dynamic rate limits, or authentication requirements.

-• Session Management: Using requests.Session() persists cookies and reuses underlying TCP connections across multiple requests.
-This dramatically improves performance and is essential for navigating login-protected areas or maintaining shopping cart states.
+• Session Management: requests.Session() persists cookies and reuses underlying TCP connections across multiple requests.
+This improves performance and is essential for login-protected areas.

-• Exponential Backoff: When encountering 429 or 503 responses, implement a retry mechanism that increases the delay between attempts (e.g., 1s, 2s, 4s, 8s).
+• Exponential Backoff: When encountering 429 or 503 responses, increase the delay between retries (e.g., 1s, 2s, 4s, 8s).
 This respects server capacity and avoids triggering aggressive IP bans.

 • Schema Validation: Before passing data to a parser, validate the response structure.
-Unexpected HTML changes or API version shifts can break extraction pipelines.
-Tools like pydantic or simple try/except blocks around JSON keys prevent silent failures.
+Unexpected HTML changes or API version shifts can break extraction pipelines silently.

-• Asynchronous Scaling: For large-scale operations, synchronous requests becomes a bottleneck.
-Transitioning to aiohttp or httpx allows concurrent execution, significantly reducing total scrape time while maintaining polite request intervals.
+• Asynchronous Scaling: For large-scale operations, synchronous requests becomes a bottleneck. aiohttp or httpx enable concurrent execution while maintaining polite request intervals.

 with requests.Session() as session: